-This statistics represents the projected global Internet of Things (IoT) spending in 2020, with a breakdown by application.
+This statistic represents the projected global Internet of Things (IoT) spending in 2020, with a breakdown by an application.
 “It is expected that by 2020, construction vehicle IoT spending will account for 21.8 percent of total IoT spending.”

 Big Data is Helping Manufacturers Achieve More

 According to a McKinsey report, nearly “1.8 billion people will enter the global consuming class over the next 15 years and worldwide consumption will nearly double to $64 trillion.”
 In such a scenario data analytics provides manufacturers an opportunity to predict, innovate, and implement.
 Businesses can use advanced analytics to gain insights into historical process data, identify patterns among processes, and optimize factors to design optimum processes.
 The biggest bottleneck is integrating data from multiple sources and drawing valuable insights.
 However, the evolution in cloud services and solutions is allowing companies to collect data from varied sources making big data usable.